tundish/blue_monday_78/bluemonday78/justin_19780116_fired/sorrows.rst

 [BARMAN]_

     I'm guessing by the tape recorder and the early and expeditious application of my best whisky that you may be a journalist.

 [HIPSTER]_

     No, I'm in music.
-Or I was until this afternoon.
+Or I was until this morning.
+Got my marching orders.

 [BARMAN]_